 Mentoring—RCU hosts numerous other credit union staffs, providing teaching, training, and conducting planning sessions.

 Leadership Roles—RCU's senior management staff serves on several board of directors and covers many items for credit union organizations.
-For example, RCU's Senior Vice President of Business Services as President of the Chippewa Valley Chapter of Credit Unions and is on the Government Affairs Committee for the Wisconsin Credit Union League.
+For example, RCU's Senior Vice President of Business Services serves as President of the Chippewa Valley Chapter of Credit Unions and is on the Government Affairs Committee for the Wisconsin Credit Union League.

 Section VI: Public Service/Corporate Citizenship